These activities can involve exposure to hazards which require thorough planning and preparation.

 2) Can I travel or conduct fieldwork interstate or internationally?

-- Currently interstate travel is via Head of School determination on case by case justified needs assessment.
+- Currently interstate travel is via Head of School determination on case by case basis, with justifications requiring assessment.

 3) What other factors may affect the way I plan and conduct fieldwork?